Analysis: Russia scandal makes ‘fair’ a thing of the past

 “Russia dug its own grave and has ruined the chances for any clean Russian athlete to compete,” said Jim Walden, the attorney for Grigory Rodchenkov, the former Moscow lab director who blew the whistle on the Russian scheme and is now in hiding in America.
 “If the files were deleted, how can any athlete credibly prove (his or her) innocence?

-There could be reasons beyond simple “fairness” and the quest to protect the innocent that might explain the mission to keep Russian in the Olympic circle.
+There could be reasons beyond simple “fairness” and the rights of the innocents that might explain the mission to keep Russian in the Olympic circle.
 Why are Bach and the IOC and, by extension, WADA so beholden to a country that cheats so much?
 Is it the $50 billion-plus Russia spent to host the Sochi Games?

 It’s a topic worth pursuing.